Barrier Treaty: Aftermath

 The Dutch Republic ended the war in 1713 effectively bankrupt, but the Dutch goal had been achieved.
-The Barrier was to provide a basis for peace in Europe by perpetuating the balance of power, and was to forge a foundation for the alliance between Austria, Great Britain and the Dutch Republic.
+The Barrier was to provide a basis for peace in Europe by perpetuating the balance of power and was to forge a foundation for the alliance between Austria, Great Britain and the Dutch Republic.
 Its central role enabled the Dutch Republic to participate in European power politics after 1713.
-Although judged favourably by contemporaries, it has later been argued by historians that the protection the Barrier offered proved illusory.
-The Austrians were reluctant to pay for fortresses they did not control, and the fortresses were conquered by France during the War of the Austrian Succession.
-However, Not all modern historians consider the barrier ineffective.
-Historians like Wijn and Van Nimwegen emphasise that it took 3 years of campaigning for the French to conquer all barrier fortresses during the War of Austrian Succession and that the purpose of the barrier was to give the Dutch enough time to mobilize and fortify their own borders.
+Although judged favourably by contemporaries, the Barrier has later been argued by historians to have offered illusory protection.
+The Austrians were reluctant to pay for fortresses that they did not control, which were conquered by France during the War of the Austrian Succession.
+However, not all modern historians consider the barrier ineffective.
+Historians like Wijn and Van Nimwegen emphasise that it took three years of campaigning for the French to conquer all barrier fortresses during the War of Austrian Succession and that the purpose of the Barrier was to give the Dutch enough time to mobilise and fortify their own borders.
 According to them, nobody in the Dutch Republic was under the illusion that the barrier would itself stop French armies.

 However, the forts themselves were only part of the Dutch defence system; political and diplomatic treaties were more important, particularly since Britain could not allow a hostile power to control ports in Northern Flanders like Ostend.
 Britain's agreement to act as guarantor of the treaty and to provide the Dutch with military support against any aggressor ultimately proved to be far more effective than the Barrier itself.

-After Austria allied with France in 1756, the French threat to the Austrian Nethelands vanished and the Barrier became irrelevant.
-In 1781 the treaty was declared void by Emperor Joseph II.
+After Austria allied with France in 1756, the French threat to the Austrian Netherlands vanished and the Barrier became irrelevant.
+In 1781, the treaty was declared void by Emperor Joseph II.
 During the French Revolutionary Wars, French forces invaded and overran the Dutch Republic and established the Batavian Republic.
 The Netherlands remained directly or indirectly under French control for nearly two decades.

-After Napoleon I's defeat in 1815, the Netherlands united with the former Austrian Netherlands and Prince Bishopric of Liège to become the United Kingdom of the Netherlands.
-A stronger and more complex Barrier was constructed along the new Netherlands/France border, supervised by the Duke of Wellington, a program that was largely complete by 1820, but the fortresses became part of Belgium after its independence in 1830.
+After Napoleon I's defeat in 1815, the Netherlands united with the former Austrian Netherlands and Prince-Bishopric of Liège to become the United Kingdom of the Netherlands.
+A stronger and more complex Barrier was constructed along the new Dutch-French border, supervised by the Duke of Wellington, a program that was largely complete by 1820, but the fortresses became part of Belgium after its independence in 1830.